SOAR: Indigenous Peoples Development Program

 Does this sound like you?

-- You identify as Indigenous (First Nations, Inuit and Métis peoples of Canada)
+• You identify as First Nations, Inuit and Métis.

-- You’re interested in a career within the financial industry
+• You’re interested in a variety of career opportunities within the financial industry.

-- You’re interested in having an impact with your peers and community
+• You’re interested in having an impact with your community and peers.

 What to expect

-Dependent on which program is best suited for you, you will be placed within full-time employment and complete various rotations within one line of business (Technology, Global Banking & Markets, Canadian Banking, etc.).
-You will have the constant support of program managers who will help navigate you through your program which will entail peer networking, 1:1 mentorship, masterclass workshops, lunch & learns, and internal career fairs.
+Our recruiters, like skilled weavers, will join hands with you to weave your interests and skills into the most fitting program.
+Depending on which program aligns best with you, you will be welcomed into the embrace of full-time employment, embarking on a transformative journey through various rotations within a specific line of business (Technology, Global Banking & Markets, Strategic Functions, etc.).
+You will have the constant support of program managers who will help navigate you through your program which will entail peer networking, 1:1 mentorship, masterclass workshops, and lunch & learns.

 Here’s how to apply